kubeshop/testkube/docs/docs/12-Secrets.md

 # Secret Variables
-Testkube now offers many ways to pass secrets to the test and to the executors, there are following types:
+Testkube now offers many ways to pass secrets to the test and to the executors, here are following types:

 ### Secret Variables
-Are variables passed during the test/testsuite create or run in a simple form that can be accessed in the test as an environment variable
+Secret Variables are variables passed during the test/test suite creation or run in a simple form that can be accessed in the test as an environment variable.

 ```shell
 --secret-variable <secret-name>=<secret-value>